pragmint/open-practices/practices/follow-functional-core-imperative-shell.md

 # Follow Functional Core, Imperative Shell

 When state and behavior are tightly coupled in a codebase, changes become difficult, testing becomes impractical, and new developer onboarding becomes tricky.
-The Functional Core, Imperative Shell pattern introduces a clear separation between state and behavior: Pure, side-effect-free logic is isolated in abstractions called “functional cores,” while I/O and system interactions are handled in abstractions called “imperative shells.”
+The Functional Core, Imperative Shell pattern introduces a clear separation between state and behavior: Pure, side-effect-free logic is isolated in abstractions called "functional cores," while I/O and system interactions are handled in abstractions called "imperative shells."
 This structure improves modularity, simplifies testing, and makes it safer and easier to evolve complex parts of the system over time.

 Lots of other patterns build on this same idea.
 Hexagonal, Onion, and Clean Architectures all formalize it at the system level by placing a pure, dependency-free domain at the center and pushing frameworks, databases, and APIs to the outer shell.
 In each case, the essence is the same: Keep decision-making pure and deterministic, and confine the messy realities of the outside world to the edges where they can be swapped, mocked, or evolved independently.